 - You should avoid demonstrations, street rallies and any political gatherings as they may turn violent.
-Police and security forces are likely to respond violently and may not distinguish between demonstrators and bystanders.
+Police and security forces are likely to respond aggressively and may not distinguish between demonstrators and bystanders.

-- Health services in Zimbabwe are poor and travellers should ensure that they have comprehensive travel insurance that will enable them to access adequate healthcare services.
+- Health services in Zimbabwe are poor and travellers should ensure that they have comprehensive travel insurance that will enable them to access adequate healthcare services, including possible medical evacuations.
+See Health.

 - Because of the potential for security to deteriorate in Zimbabwe, we strongly recommend that you register your travel and contact details, so we can contact you in an emergency.